From False Advertising to Cultural Exchange: Native Americans, New Mexico, and Route 66

 Route 66 opened up travel between various tribes, too.
 Members of the Laguna Pueblo traveled by horseback and car to other tribal communities and urban centers like Gallup and Albuquerque.
 Within Gallup itself, American Indians from a variety of tribes and pueblos—including Navajo and Hopi communities and the pueblos of Acoma, Isleta, Laguna, Jemez, Zuni, and Taos—joined to create the first Gallup Inter-Tribal Indian Ceremonial in 1922.

 The ceremonial, which was open to the public, featured campfire dancing as well as handicraft exhibits, foot and horse races, a rodeo, and a parade.
 Plains tribes, represented by the Arapaho and Eastern Shoshone, joined the ceremonial in 1937, and the tradition continues to this day.

 As a historic landmark, Route 66 shares a significant part of our full American story.
 You can see it in the pueblos and tribes that exist today, exposing people living across the United States to a variety of different cultural experiences, as well as in the wigwam hotels and the curio shops that still dot the route, perpetuating inaccurate and offensive stereotypes.
 By preserving Route 66, we must also commit to preserving and revealing the complex history of the American Indians who have lived there long before The Mother Road existed, and who will live there for many generations to come.

-This is part one of a two-part series on Native Americans, Route 66, and New Mexico.
-These stories are just part of the full history of Native Americans across Route 66.
+This story is just part of the full history of Native Americans across Route 66.
 If you have stories to share, please reach out to us on Facebook, Twitter, or Instagram.